gesiscss/WhatsR/README.md

 ### Interactive Network
 Interactive network of chat participants.
 A connection represents a response to a message.
 Each Message is interpreted as a response to the previous message.
-Consecutrive messages by the same chat participant are summarized into one "session".
+Consecutive messages by the same chat participant are summarized into one "session".
 The shown plot is a low quality GIF, the actual output is an interactive HTML object that GitHub does not permit in Readme files.
+Click to play GIF.
 ```
 animate_network(data)
 ```